katyeheisenberg/ecommerce/README.md

-# MERN boilerplate
+# E-commerce

-Boilerplate for pet-projects
+## Description

+It's an e-commerce page made with the help of React, Tailwind, Redux.
+On the bottom of the page you can find logs.

-## How to use it?
+### How to use it?
 Install modules
 ```
 yarn install